Stealth(identity)™

 Unified Design System

 One of the most impactful deliverables was establishing a unified component library across all biometric modalities and platform surfaces.
-Before the redesign, each modality had been built independently.
-After, a shared set of tokens, components, and patterns ensured that moving between fingerprint and face enrollment felt identical β reducing cognitive load and training requirements significantly.

-Biometric Enrollment Wizard
+New Design - Biometric Enrollment Wizard

-Simplified steps with clear progress and focus
+Simplified steps with clear progress and focus.

 Admin Console Redesign